thephez/docs-core/docs/dashcore/wallet-arguments-and-commands-dashd.md

        1)

   -peertimeout=<n>
-       Specify p2p connection timeout in seconds.
-This option determines the amount of time a peer may be inactive before the connection to it is dropped. (minimum: 1, default: 60)
+       Specify a p2p connection timeout delay in seconds.
+After connecting to a peer, wait this amount of time before considering disconnection based on inactivity (minimum: 1, default: 60)

   -permitbaremultisig
        Relay non-P2SH multisig (default: 1)